objcio/articles/2014-07-08-sandbox-scripting.md

 What's going on behind the scenes?

-As you may have guessed by the fact that scripts are run asynchronously,
+As you may have guessed by the fact that scripts can only run once and are performed asynchronously, scripts are now run out of process using XPC.
+Just as iOS 8 uses XPC to make sure extensions don't affect the calling application in any way, a running script has no access to the address space of your calling application.

-If you sniff around in the sender process id for the events, you'll see they come from /usr/libexec/lsboxd

-Scripts are run out of process using XPC
-Same technology that lets iOS 8 implement extensions.
-Explains why you can't reuse the NSUserScriptTask "This method should be invoked no more than once for a given instance of the class."

-WWDC Session...
-The OS X App Sandbox - WWDC 2012 video: https://developer.apple.com/videos/wwdc/2012/ Ivan Krstić entertaining and explains security goals at a high-level.
-36 minutes in: Automation changes

-Secure Automation Techniques in OS X - WWDC 2012 video Sal Soghoian & Chris Nebel explains app to app communication at 24 minutes in.
-35 minutes in talks about Application-Run User Scripts.
-41 minutes, Chris explains in detail.

-Access Groups not discussed here, but you'll want to learn about them if you're scripting system apps like Mail or iTunes.
+If you look at the `keySenderPIDAttr` in an incoming event descriptor, you'll see that the process ID belongs to `/usr/libexec/lsboxd`, not your own application.
+This mysterious process is presumably the Launch Services Sandbox daemon.
+In any case, your requests to another process are most certainly being marshalled.

+To understand more about the security goals of the application sandbox at a high-level, I'd recommend Ivan Krstić's talk _"The OS X App Sandbox"_ at [WWDC 2012](https://developer.apple.com/videos/wwdc/2012/).
+It's a surprisingly entertaining talk and at 36 minutes into the presentation, the automation changes shown above are introduced.
+At that same conference, a talk entitled _"Secure Automation Techniques in OS X"_ by Sal Soghoian and Chris Nebel goes into the details of the automation changes.
+Skip ahead to the 35 minute mark if you just want to learn about Application-Run User Scripts.

+Another important security announcement discussed in these talks, but not covered in this tutorial, are "access groups".
+If you're going to be scripting system applications like Mail or iTunes, you'll definitely want to pay attention to this topic in the videos above.

 Synchronicity
 -------------

-One subtle difference between executing an NSAppleScript object and running an NSUserAppleScriptTask is that the former is synchronous.
-There's no completion handler, you just run the script and it returns after it's done.

-For the most part, using the asynchronous handler is a much better way to deal with things: nothing to block your UI.
+As I mentioned above, there is a subtle difference between `NSAppleScript` and `NSUserAppleScriptTask`: the new mechanism is run asynchronously.
+For the most part, using a completion handler is a much better way to deal with things because there's nothing to block your application while a script runs.
-There are cases where your app may need to do some processing of the data before it starts another task.

-Use a semaphore in this case.
-In class or application initialization, use:
+However, there are cases where it can get tricky if you're executing a lot of scripting tasks with dependencies.
+If one task needs to complete before another is started, you'll quickly be missing the synchronous nature of `NSAppleScript`.

+If you need something that behaves more like the old way of doing things, you can use a semaphore to make sure that only one task is running at a time.
+In your class or application initialization, create the semaphore using `libdispatch`:

 	self.appleScriptTaskSemaphore = dispatch_semaphore_create(1);

-Then wait and signal on that semaphore when executing the task:
+Then simply wait on that semaphore before initiating the script task.
+When the task completes, signal on that same semaphore:

 	// wait for any previous tasks to complete before starting a new one — remember that you're blocking the main thread here! dispatch_semaphore_wait(self.appleScriptTaskSemaphore, DISPATCH_TIME_FOREVER);